Languages of Bulgaria

-The official language of Bulgaria is Bulgarian, which is spoken natively by 85% of the country's population.
-Other major languages are Turkish (9.1%), and Romani (4.2%) (the two main varieties being Balkan Romani and Vlax Romani).
-There are smaller numbers of speakers of Armenian, Aromanian, Romanian, Crimean Tatar, Gagauz and Balkan Gagauz, Macedonian and English.
+The official language of Bulgaria is Bulgarian, which is spoken natively by 86.2% of the country's population.
+Other major languages are Turkish (8.8%), and Romani (3.9%) according to 2021 census.
+(Note: excluding undeclared population) Two main varieties of Romani language spoken in the country are Balkan Romani and Vlax Romani.
+There are smaller numbers of speakers of Armenian, Aromanian, Romanian, Crimean Tatar, Gagauz and Balkan Gagauz, Russian, Ukrainian, English and Macedonian.
 Bulgarian Sign Language has an estimated 37,000 signers.